-In summary, the LAPIS participants are relatively young, with almost two-thirds less than 40 years of age.
-The majority identify their ethnicity or national origin as Mexican, followed by a significantly smaller number who identify as Puerto Rican.
-Similar to the Latinas in the 2009 HNBA Study, a majority of LAPIS Latinas self-identify racially as White, although a significant number, and larger majority than those in the 2009 HNBA Study, self-identify as Mestiza/Indigenous.
-The majority of LAPIS Study participants are second generation, and speak both English and Spanish at home.
-One-fourth indicated that they speak only English at home, a smaller number than those in the 2009 HNBA Study.
-In addition, very few LAPIS participants do not speak Spanish, which contrasts with the relatively larger percentage of non-Spanish speaking Latinas in the 2009 HNBA Study.

-The majority of the LAPIS and 2009 HNBA Study participants are married or in a committed partner relationship, and are less likely to have child(ren) or parents living at home.
-Approximately half (45%) of the LAPIS participants have at least one parent with a high school education or less, and, conversely, almost another half (47%) have at least one parent with a college or advanced degree.
-As compared to the 2009 HNBA Study participants, the educational attainment levels of the parents of the LAPIS Survey respondents appear somewhat lower; however, similar to the 2009 HNBA Study participants, the majority do not have any family members who are or have been attorneys.
+FIGURE 9.
+ATTORNEYS IN STUDY PARTICIPANTS' FAMILY viii.
+Summary of the study participants' demographic backgrounds In summary, the LAPIS participants were relatively young, with almost two-thirds younger than 40 years of age.
+The majority identified their ethnicity or national origin as Mexican, followed by a significantly smaller number who identified themselves as Puerto Rican.
+Similar to the Latinas in the 2009 HNBA Study, a majority of LAPIS Latinas self-identified racially as White, although a significant number, and larger majority than those in the 2009 HNBA Study, self-identified as Mestiza/Indigenous.
+The majority were second generation, and spoke both English and Spanish at home.
+One-fourth indicated that they spoke only English at home, a smaller number than those in the 2009 HNBA Study.
+In addition, very few LAPIS participants did not speak Spanish, which contrasts with the relatively larger percentage of non-Spanish speaking Latinas in the 2009 HNBA Study.
+The majority of the LAPIS and 2009 HNBA Study participants were married or in a committed partner relationship, and were less likely to have children or parents living at home.
+Approximately half (45%) of the LAPIS participants had at least one parent with a high school education or less, and, conversely, almost another half (47%) had at least one parent with a college or advanced degree.
+As compared to the 2009 HNBA Study participants, the educational attainment levels of the parents of the LAPIS Survey respondents appeared somewhat lower; however, similar to the 2009 HNBA Study participants, the majority did not have any family members who were or had been attorneys.
+C. Professional Background And Status This section presents the data on the LAPIS Study participants' professional background and status, including law school education, employment history, gender, racial and ethnic diversity at the workplace, and public interest sector income levels.